Special Interest Group Meeting: Precision Engineering for Sustainable Energy Systems

 Wednesday 13th October 2021

-The tutors are Dr Martin Stein, Physikalisch-Technische Bundesanstalt, Germany and Dr Rob Frazer, National Gear Metrology Lab, Newcastle University, UK
+The tutors are Dr Martin Stein, Physikalisch-Technische Bundesanstalt, DE and Dr Rob Frazer, National Gear Metrology Lab, Newcastle University, UK

 Gears and gearboxes are an important part of many wind energy systems.
 Small tolerances account for high demands on manufacturing metrology for such components with complex geometry.